-At our Germantown Animal hospital, we perform both scheduled and emergency c-sections for Cordova and Memphis cats and dogs.
+At our Germantown Parkway Animal Hospital, we perform both scheduled and emergency c-sections for Cordova and Memphis cats and dogs.

 What is a c-section?